-Students who qualify may apply to take up to 9 graduate credits that apply to both this undergraduate degree and the M.A. in Legal and Ethical Studies.
+Students who qualify may apply to take up to 9 graduate credits that apply to both this undergraduate degree and the M.A. in legal studies.
 Contact the program director for information and see Accelerated Bachelor's/Master's Option.

-Qualified graduates of all UB undergraduate programs can be automatically admitted to the UB School of Law following their graduation through the University's automatic admit option.
-For more information, see Law School Automatic Admit Option.
+Qualified graduates of all UBalt undergraduate programs can be admitted to the UBalt School of Law following their graduation through the University's presumptive-admit option.
+For more information, see UBalt PreLaw.